nekto007/calculator/README.md

-# Django Web Calculator
+# Django Web Calculator with Buttons

-A simple web-based calculator built using Django.
+A simple web-based calculator built using Django and JavaScript for interactive functionality.

 ## Features